 Witchcraft appears to be having another “it girl” moment.
 If you are old enough to remember the movie The Craft and the original Charmed you will remember the first pop culture craze in the 90’s.
 I’ve got conflicted feelings on this but mostly I’m happy that so many of us recognize the need to reconnect with the wisdom of Mother Earth.
 Learning the Craft is a lifetime of exploration, joy, wonder, and growth.
 It is both magical and messy.

 When I first discovered witchcraft many decades ago, it was still completely taboo to speak of anything occult or pagan.
 My sweet Catholic mother was convinced Satan had gained a foothold on my soul and that demons needed to be cast out of my life.
 Congress was waging a war on “evil heavy metal music” and that bat loving freak Ozzy was making headlines for all the wrong reasons.
 Sweet goth teens were dying by suicide at an alarming rate because of bullying.
+This continued well into the 2000s.
 I remember Tempest Smith.

 It wasn’t easy to find information or teachers to help navigate the path.
 This was well before the time of the internet.
 I was incredibly fortunate to inherit my late grandfathers collection of world religion and occult books at the age of 13.
 I devoured every tome and it included the collective works of Kahlil Gibran, The Tibetan Book of the Dead, The Koran, Aleister Crowley’s works and the original publication of The Golden Bough.
 As my awareness and understanding of the ideas outside of the traditional Puritanical American religious concepts emerged, I felt relief that there were others out there as different and weird as me.
 I found a name for who I was.
 I embraced becoming a witch.